 Krenwinkel was present for the murders on Cielo Drive.
 In particular, she testified that she was the one to murder Abigail Folger.
 She first stabbed her in the living room of the house, then chased her outside and stabbed her several more times.
 According to Women Criminals: An Encyclopedia of People and Issues, Krenwinkel said she felt nothing when she killed her.
 "Nothing, I mean, what is there to describe?
 It was just there, and it was right."
 She also participated in the LaBianca murders the following night, assisting Van Houten and Watson in the murder of Rosemary.
 Krenwinkel has admitted to stabbing Leno with a fork and writing "DEATH TO PIGS" on the wall of their home with the LaBiancas' blood.

-Krenwinkel has been denied parole more than a dozen times.
-Her most recent attempt, in 2016, was delayed by her lawyers' assertion that she was suffering from "intimate partner battery" at the time of her crimes, a legal defense that has been used to free individuals who suffered abuse at the hands of romantic partners or family members.
+Krenwinkel has been denied parole at least 10 times and had withdrawn from consideration or stipulated unsuitability two other times, according to prison records.
+In 2016, her parole attempt was delayed by her lawyers' assertion that she was suffering from "intimate partner battery" at the time of her crimes, a legal defense that has been used to free individuals who suffered abuse at the hands of romantic partners or family members.
 In 2017, parole board commissioners once again denied Krenwinkel parole.

 Susan Atkins was born in San Gabriel and grew up in San Jose.
 Her mother died of cancer when Atkins was 15, and her father fell into alcoholism following his wife's death.
 By 1967, Atkins had been abandoned by her father and was living in Los Banos, working as a waitress and attending high school while attempting to care for her little brother.
 She dropped out during her junior year of high school and relocated to San Francisco.
 There, she encountered Manson while he was playing guitar and soon accepted his invitation to join his commune.
 Within the Manson family, she went by the name Sadie Mae Glutz.
 Manson prosecutor and Helter Skelter author Vincent Bugliosi once said that excluding Manson himself, it was Atkins who had the "most unfortunate background."